easst fund

 A sub-group of EASST Council assesses the applications and makes a recommendation to the elected Council members who make the final decision.
 This sub-group comprises:

-• Andrea Núñez Casal, Department of Science, Technology and Society, Institute of Philosophy, Spanish National Research Council (IFS-CSIC) / Department of Philosophy and Anthropology, Universidad de Santiago de Compostela (USC)
+• Andrea Núñez Casal, Department of Science, Technology and Society, Institute of Philosophy, Spanish National Research Council (IFS-CSIC)

-• Richard Tutton, Science and Technology Studies Unit, University of York, UK.
+• Richard Tutton, Science and Technology Studies Unit, University of York, UK

 If you have any questions about the EASST Fund please contact Richard Tutton at richard.tutton(at)york.ac.uk